chocolateboy/string_splitter/README.md

 ```

 But that requires us to specify *everything*.
 What we really want is a version of `split`
-which allows us to veto splitting for the 6th and 7th delimiters i.e. control over which
+which allows us to veto splitting for the 6th and 7th delimiters (and to stop after the
-splits are accepted, rather than being restricted to the single, baked-in strategy provided
+8th delimiter) i.e. control over which splits are accepted, rather than being restricted
-by the `limit` parameter.
+to the single, baked-in strategy provided by the `limit` parameter.

 By providing a simple way to accept or reject each split, StringSplitter makes cases like
 this easy to handle, either via a block: